paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-072-juvenile-justice-and-delinquency-prevention.md

 (5) staff training in—

-  (A) the behavioral and emotional effects of sexual abuse and assault;
+  (A) the behavioral and emotional effects of sexual abuse and assault, severe forms of trafficking in persons (as defined in [section 7102(9) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/9&num=0&edition=prelim)), and sex trafficking (as defined in [section 7102(10) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/10&num=0&edition=prelim));

-  (B) responding to youth who are showing effects of sexual abuse and assault; and
+  (B) responding to youth who are showing effects of sexual abuse and assault, severe forms of trafficking in persons (as defined in [section 7102(9) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/9&num=0&edition=prelim)), or sex trafficking (as defined in [section 7102(10) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/10&num=0&edition=prelim)); and

-  (C) agency-wide strategies for working with runaway and homeless youth who have been sexually victimized;
+  (C) agency-wide strategies for working with runaway and homeless youth who have been sexually victimized, including such youth who are victims of trafficking (as defined in [section 7102(15) of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/15&num=0&edition=prelim));

 (6) innovative methods of developing resources that enhance the establishment or operation of runaway and homeless youth centers;